Diana Ser on Her Beauty Mantra And Maintaining Work-Life Balance

 Not at all.
 Perhaps it is because I have been around media circles for a while, I know what I stand for.

-I use social media to share my passion about bilingualism, or social issues that my TV show, Talking Point, investigates.
+I use social media to share my passion for bilingualism, or social issues that my TV show, Talking Point, investigates.

 What is your approach and challenges when it comes to raising bilingual children?